 The world of extreme sports is advancing in leaps and bounds in recent years, and much of this has to do with the progress technology has made.
 In many elements of the extreme sporting scene, technology works to uplift and assist it in many areas, enabling achievements that simply would not be possible without it.
 Indeed, extreme sports are not just about the athletes themselves, but also about all the people behind the scenes whose work often goes unnoticed.
 For the engineers and tech developers that work in extreme sports, without their contributions to the industry many extreme sports would often cease to be able to function at even the most basic level.
+Car racing most especially is one of the most dangerous extreme sports out there.
+Aerodynamic steel or carbon components going at high speeds requires precision and top-notch engineering technologies.
+Companies involved in the prestigious sport is perpetually innovating their designs.
+You can read more about this on GrandPrixTimes.
 So here is a short list of just a few of the wonders of engineering that make some of our favourite extreme sports a reality.

 Since the eighties, martial arts have always been popular, and Taekwondo is no exception to this.
 Yet, until very recently, human judges were still used to adjudicate matches, and as we know, humans often have a high margin of error in their judgements.
 One such incident took place at the Beijing Olympics in 2008, when Sarah Stevenson lost a fight due to a kick that the referees simply missed.
 Gone are those days, however, as now combatants are fitted with sensors in their headgear and bodily protection that will know, without a shadow of a doubt, if an athlete has been struck, and where.
 This makes the sport of Taekwondo much fairer, not to mention safer as the athletes can focus on precision rather than power in their kicks, punches and strikes.